Workaholics are never really workaholics.

 - Work without meaning is stressful.

-- Work without meaning is empty.
+- Work without meaning saps your energy.

 If work feels like work for too many days in a row, take action.
 Transform your business from something you work in, to something that fills you with joy, passion and pleasure.

 Can you do it?